fastruby/blog/_posts/2020-10-27-rails-upgrade-shims.md

 author: "luciano"
 ---

 When upgrading a Rails application, you might find that sometimes functionality is extracted from Rails and moved into a new gem.
-These gems are called [shims](https://medium.com/@ujjawal.dixit/what-is-a-shim-72d9ac5d8620), and basically allow you to keep using an old functionality, once the core API takes that out.
+These gems are called [shims](https://medium.com/@ujjawal.dixit/what-is-a-shim-72d9ac5d8620), and they will basically allow you to keep using an old functionality, once the core API takes that out.
+You can also find shims in form of monkey patches.
+In this case it's functionality that you develop to make your migration easier.

-In this article I will list most of the shims that happened to be useful in past Rails upgrade projects.
+In this article I will list some of the functionality of past versions of Rails that was extracted into gems.

 <!--more-->